lyang420/air-pollution-data/README.md

 Execute the code as you normally would in the terminal by entering `python [file-name]`, where `file-name` is the name of the script you want to run.
 Depending on your machine, runtime may be a few minutes.

-### Repo Organization

-The folders store each of the respective generated plots from the study.
-Each folder (will) also contain a Jupyter Notebook write-up providing more comprehensive overview of the code used to generate its graphs.

 ### Contributing